Understanding Benadryl® for Cats

 Kittens Less Than 6 Months Old

-Young kittens are more sensitive to medications and may not metabolize diphenhydramine properly, increasing the risk of adverse effects.
+Young kittens are more sensitive to medications and may not metabolize diphenhydramine properly.

 Pregnant or Nursing Cats

-The safety of diphenhydramine HCL for pregnant or nursing cats hasn’t been well established, so it’s best to avoid using it unless explicitly recommended by a veterinarian.
+The safety of diphenhydramine HCL for pregnant or nursing cats hasn’t been well established.

 A Cat on Certain Medications

-If your cat is already taking other medicines, particularly those affecting the central nervous system or those metabolized by the liver, diphenhydramine could interact negatively, leading to increased side effects or reduced efficacy of either medication.
+If your cat is already taking other medicines, particularly those affecting the CNS or liver, diphenhydramine could interact negatively.

 A Cat Allergic to Benadryl

-If your cat has previously shown signs of severe allergic reaction to diphenhydramine, avoid administering this allergy medication in the future.
+If your cat has previously shown signs of severe allergic reaction to diphenhydramine, avoid administering it.

 Cats with Glaucoma